What Is Xerostomia?

 Salivary Substitutes

-Gels and sprays with carboxymethylcellulose or mucin for coating and lubrication of the oral mucosa.
+Gels and sprays with carboxymethylcellulose or mucin to coat and lubricate the oral mucosa.

 Step 3